 The Rogers Creek Copper Gold Property ("Rogers Creek Property"), considered as the Company's flagship and core property, is located within the Coast Mountain Belt of British Columbia ("BC") at the southwestern area and is being explored for porphyry and epithermal-style copper, gold and molybdenum mineralization.
 The Rogers Creek Property straddles the Lower Lillooet River Valley, approximately 90 kilometres northeast of Vancouver and 26 kilometres south-southeast of Pemberton in southwestern British Columbia and is registered with the British Columbia Ministry of Energy, Mines and Low Carbon Innovation Office, South-West Mining Division.
-Rogers Creek Property consisted of 23 claims totaling 21,234 hectares, at the time of acquisition (Figure 1).
+The Rogers Creek Property consists of six claims totaling 5,912 hectares.